Y

 Yellowfin tuna likely caught the notice of sport anglers when they showed up at the tuna fishing spots in Catalina Island, California, shortly after the invention of sport fishing and the targeting of Pacific bluefin tuna.

-Bluefin tuna can trace its origins back to an ancestor that was cold-blooded, with the earliest fossil records dating back to the late Paleocene or early Eocene epochs in deposits from the Tethys Sea in regions like the Middle East, southern Europe, and the London clay formation.
+Yellowfin tuna can trace its origins back to an ancestor that was cold-blooded, with the earliest fossil records dating back to the late Paleocene or early Eocene epochs in deposits from the Tethys Sea in regions like the Middle East, southern Europe, and the London clay formation.

-The tuna possesses various features that enable it to swim effectively such as a sleek, aerodynamic body resembling a torpedo, elongated pectoral fins that provide lift and facilitate turning, and a crescent-shaped tail fin that aids in speed and efficiency.
+The tuna possesses various features that enable it to swim effectively, such as a sleek, aerodynamic body resembling a torpedo, elongated pectoral fins that provide lift and facilitate turning, and a crescent-shaped tail fin that aids in speed and efficiency.

 Classification and Scientific Name